 If someone “calls you out”, pause for a moment and take the time to hear the feedback.
 Listen for their experience, the feelings coming up.
 Consider how those emotions feel to you; notice what you have in common.
 Accept that something you did brought those feelings up for that person.
 That doesn’t mean you decide you are bad, or you were “wrong”—it means that you notice what happened, and accept it.
 Receive the feedback, and whatever clarifications they’re happy to provide, and then in private, mull them over.
 Ask friends questions, and decide for yourself what resonates with you and what doesn’t, and what actions you want to take in response.

-If you see something that seems off or scary, ask how folks are doing, or approach people operations for help.
+If you see something that seems off or scary, ask how folks are doing, or approach Scott for help.
 We will not blow you off.
 We will be grateful.

 We know that in the course of our work we come across a lot of confidential information, either about Playground or our clients.
 We trust our team members to guard the information you have access to both during your time with Playground and for a two year period following your departure from the Company and that you will not disclose any restricted or confidential information.
 Confidential information includes but is not limited to: any Company proprietary information, project or client information, technical data, trade secrets or know-how, including, but not limited to, research, product plans, products, services, customer lists, markets, software, developments, inventions, processes, formulas, technology, designs, drawings, engineering, hardware configuration information, marketing, finances, internal documents or other business information or any other information deemed confidential by Playground.
 If you are in doubt about whether specific information can or cannot be disclosed, contact your project lead or Manager.